spatialthoughts/qgis-tutorials/source/docs/using_gme_connector.rst

 .. note::

-   Disclaimer: I am the author of the Google Maps Engine Connector for QGIS and currently part of the Google Maps team.
+   Disclaimer: I am the author of the Google Maps Engine Connector and currently part of the Google Maps team.

 Overview of the task